TheVarsity/OpenVarsity/content/posts/2020-09-19-building-varsitys-student-handbook-part-1/index.md

 export default Search;
 ```

-And that is about it, we now have a search set up on a static site.
+And that is about it — we now have a search set up on a static site.

 # Conclusion

-Static sites are genuinely amazing they provide so many features and a lot of flexibility to developers while having absolutely amazing performance for end-users.
+Static sites are genuinely amazing; they provide so many features and a lot of flexibility to developers while having absolutely amazing performance for end-users.

-While there are inherent drawbacks for certain use cases with using static sites, they are really good at what they do and more and more, we see that they are able to have features you'd only expect in non-static sites like powerful searching.
+While there are inherent drawbacks for certain use cases with using static sites, they are really good at what they do and more and more, we are seeing that they are able to have features you’d only expect in non-static sites, such as powerful searching.

-In the next part of this series, I will likely be covering custom react hooks and showing off a varsity package with typescript react hooks, which will be expanded upon through the year as we create more hooks for our own projects.
+In the next part of this series, I will likely be covering custom react hooks and showing off a *Varsity* package with typescript react hooks, which will be expanded upon through the year as we create more hooks for our own projects.